flutter-ml/google_ml_kit_flutter/README.md

 * [Text Recognition](https://developers.google.com/ml-kit/vision/text-recognition)
 - Support for other api's will be shortly added

->Please note - Currently detection is working only with image files and not camera stream data.
+>Please note - Currently detection is working only with image files and not camera stream data`fromBytes()`.
 Hope to fix this soon.

 ## Usage
 Add this plugin as dependency in your pubspec.yaml.